 Hidden by landscaping, the hotel has a cornerstone laid by the American cabinet officer who, for lack of a Colonial Office, was responsible for the Philippines.
-Architect Parsons had little respect for that administration and quit in disgust in 1914 at what he called Woodrow Wilson's "scuttle policy," by which Parsons meant Wilson's intention to grant independence to the Philippines sooner, rather than later.
+Architect Parsons had little respect for Washington's program for the Philippines and quit in disgust in 1914 at what he called Woodrow Wilson's "scuttle policy," by which Parsons meant Wilson's intention to grant independence to the Philippines sooner, rather than later.

 Despite Parsons' misgivings, Filipino architects mastered the neoclassical idiom.
 This is the courtyard of the City Hall, designed about 1930 by Don Tomas Mapua, founder of the Mapua Institute of Technology.

-Don Tomas designed this American-style post office, opened in 1925 and rebuilt after 1945.
+Don Tomas also designed this American-style post office, opened in 1925 and rebuilt after 1945.

 The view inside.

-Nearby, ironically, is the guarded monument honoring Jose Rizal (1861-1896), who was executed by the Spanish.
+Nearby, ironically, is the guarded monument honoring Jose Rizal (1861-1896), who the Spansh executed.
 The view down the park gives a sense of the L'Enfantian scale Burnham wanted.